 YPFB President highlighting the "lights" recognized, too, "the shadow of nationalization," referring to the natural decline of oil fields, thus undermining self-sufficiency fuels market procedure.
 Just

+to combat this problem, Villegas said the actions taken with investment plans and programs of the hydrocarbons exploration activities to ensure more bookings.
 The "first investment horizon, 2011 to 2015, programs the use of 9,300 million dollars, YPFB will bring that total 67 percent, and the remaining 33 percent of companies serving the country.
-Bolivia Informa

 emphasized the separation plant installation liquefiable flow of gas exported to Brazil and Argentina, reiterating that in December 2012 should be operational by the Rio Grande in Santa Cruz and at the end of 2013 the Gran Chaco of Tarija, a maximum of 2014.
 They ensure the supply of LPG and transform the country into an exporter of the fuel addition to adding fuel.